AGameAnx/dok-repo/tutorials/mapping.md

-ez | represents an extraction zone | only 1 per team is possible unit | represents a unit | `team` and `index` should be same as in `<spawn/>`, `type` is the name of the unit to spawn, `angle` works the same as in `<spawn/>` (note units will only spawn for a player if the player is in the game) blocker | represents a blocker | `mask` is a comma seperated list of unit classes that can't pass through the blocker, `blocklof` is a boolean that changes whether the blocker blocks line of sight, `verts` is a list of a cloud of coordinates that make a *convex* shape
+ez | represents an extraction zone | only 1 per team is possible unit | represents a unit | `team` and `index` should be same as in `<spawn/>`, `type` is the name of the unit to spawn, `angle` works the same as in `<spawn/>` (note units will only spawn for a player if the player is in the game) blocker | represents a blocker | `mask` is a comma seperated list of unit classes that can't pass through the blocker, `blocklof` is a boolean that changes whether the blocker blocks line of sight, `verts` is a list of a cloud of coordinates that make a *convex* shape blockers | adds extra navmesh options | `existing`: false means existing map blockers are removed, true is the default and means they aren't removed `carrier`: true is the default and has no effect, false means carrier blockers are removed but carries wont path around Ground class blockers (its fine for most maps but using `existing` and `blocker`s instead is the best way except on some maps where it doesnt make a difference)

 `<spawns>`, `<resources>`, `<artifacts>`, `<ezs>`, `<units>` and `<blockers>` are optional.
 Positive x points towards 90 degrees in sensors while positive z points towards 0 degrees in sensors. `team="0"` is shown as `Team 1` in game while `team="1"` is shown as `Team 2` in game.